seba0456/Slendertubbies-server-logic/README.md

 On the client-side, I utilized the [VA Rest API Plugin](https://www.unrealengine.com/marketplace/en-US/product/varest-plugin) to establish connections with my server.

 The `website` folder contains all files utilized by the Apache server, while `SlendertubbiesDB_Data` holds `config.ini` and `auth_key`.
-These directories should reside in the `www` server, containing sensitive credentials, so ensure their security.
+These directories shouldn't reside in the `www` server, containing sensitive credentials, so ensure their security.
 The `scripts` folder comprises a script for backing up the database, which can be automated using `cron`.

 ## Miscellaneous